-As on March 31, 2019, we manage a portfolio of Rs.
-2114 crs and 2,96,765 customers across retail and SME segment.
+As on March 31, 2023, we manage a portfolio of Rs.
+2,208 crore and 3,42,313 customers across retail and SME segment.
 However, the portfolio concentration is high in retail segment (both secured and unsecured asset classes).
 We are present in all major towns and cities across the country, with a dominant retail presence in South and West.

 Reliance Capital Limited is our principal sponsor with 49% shareholding and has managing control through the Shareholders Agreement.

 The Asset Reconstruction industry has undergone a massive transformation over the last few years with the opening up of FDI, establishment of the insolvency code and expectations that ARCs will morph into actual turnaround specialists and, importantly, generate value for its shareholders.

 Reliance Asset Reconstruction Company Limited is an active player in the country today within the overall Asset Reconstruction Company (ARC) space and amongst the top 2 in our chosen segment.
 We invest only if there is sufficient clarity on the turnaround or realisation of value relating to the asset or portfolio that is purchased.
 Our endeavour has been to grow responsibly and deliver shareholder value amidst the long adjudicating timelines which hopefully, is changed by the evolving Insolvency and Bankruptcy Code.
 The Government has shown commendable interest in resolving the non-performing loans and this with a more structured and evolving IBC, appears to be promising for the sector.
 However, whatever we do needs to be RoE accretive.

 of restructuring except through Mergers & Acquisitions (M&A)

 Assessed viability of industrial companies and referred them to High Court for liquidation if